szkocot/Dell-XPS-15-9570-Sound-Issues-Guide/README.md

 6. Reboot.
 7. Test if issue is fixed.

+## 01.11.2018 Update
+This doesn't seem to work anymore after a month of usage.
+I didn't found fully working solution.
+I started to hear cracking sound yesterday and it doesn't seeem to be related to Win10 October update (because audio was okay for few weeks or so).

 ## Big thanks to
 * [Kevin Shroff](https://github.com/kevinshroff) for drivers and guide
 * [Reddit](https://www.reddit.com/r/dell) for great Dell/XPS community